Vastaantulo – Meeting in the middle: Multilingual students in preparatory education

 - late readers.

-The project will continue along the research lines started by the Long Second learner corpus project (see http://blogs.helsinki.fi/kielen-ja-kirjallisuuden-didaktiikan-tutkimus/in-english/long-second/).
+The project continued along the research lines started by the Long Second learner corpus project (see http://blogs.helsinki.fi/kielen-ja-kirjallisuuden-didaktiikan-tutkimus/in-english/long-second/).
 The research questions of Meeting in the Middle are presented here.

-One outcome of the project is to implement research-based practices for learning and teaching.
-The teachers in the field will be informed about the ongoing research concerning the learning and teaching of recently arrived students, while the researchers will become acquainted with practitioners’ views.
-The project will increase the corpus of research about multilingual learning in Finnish schools.
+One outcome of the project was to implement research-based practices for learning and teaching.
+The teachers in the field were informed about the ongoing research concerning the learning and teaching of recently arrived students, while the researchers became acquainted with practitioners’ views.
+The project increased the corpus of research about multilingual learning in Finnish schools.

-The bilingual final conference Newly arrived students and language awareness in teaching and learning is held on 22–23 August 2019 at the Faculty of Education, University of Helsinki.
-More information and registration (starting 10 June) you will find on the conference website.
+The bilingual final conference Newly arrived students and language awareness in teaching and learning was held on 22–23 August 2019 at the Faculty of Education, University of Helsinki.
+More information on the conference website.